JRubalcaba/jrubalcaba.github.io/index.md

   feature: lakemontana.jpg
 ---
 <div>
-   <h5>Welcome to my site!</h5>
-      I'm a postdoc interested in ecological modelling, and how combining models and data can help understanding broad questions in macroecology and evolution.
-Currently, I am a Marie-Curie fellow working with <a href="http://jennsunday.weebly.com/"> Jennifer Sunday      </a> in McGill University (Montreal).
+<p> I am a postdoc interested in combining theory and data to understand the physiological and behavioural mechanisms determining broad patterns in macroecology and the responses of organisms to climate change.
+Currently I am a Marie-Curie fellow working with <a href="http://jennsunday.weebly.com/"> Jennifer Sunday </a> in McGill University (Montreal).</p>
 </div>

 <div class="grid">